 If $I_P^G(\sigma,\lambda)$ satisfies that $\Hom_{G_x}(I_P^G(\sigma,\lambda),\triv_{G_x})$ is one dimensional for a generic choice of $\lambda$ then the corresponding intertwining periods should satisfy functional equations more general then those obtained in this work.
 Namely, for any $w\in W(M)$ (represented by $n\in G$) and $P_1$ the standard parabolic subgroup of $G$ with Levi subgroup $wMw^{-1}$, the intertwining period $J_P^G(x',\ell, \sigma, \lambda)$ satisfies an identity of the form

 for some proportionality constant $\gamma_w$ that is meromorphic in $\lambda$.
-In some cases $\gamma_w$ can be explicitely expressed in terms of local invariants associated to $\sigma$, and again this has turned out very helpful to understand when the linear form $L$ descends to $\pi$, see \cite{MR2930996}, \cite{matringe2017gamma} or \cite{SX}. \end{remark}
+In some cases $\gamma_w$ can be explicitly expressed in terms of local invariants associated to $\sigma$, and again this has turned out to be very helpful to understand when the linear form $L$ descends to $\pi$, see \cite{MR2930996}, \cite{matringe2017gamma} or \cite{SX}. \end{remark}